 “We use Tenant Turner and CodeBox,” David said.
 “And then leases are put in and automated through Buildium, which we use as our software suite.”

-We’ve written a lot about the best property management software, property management accounting software, and property management automation, so we won’t get in-depth about it here.
+We’ve written a lot about the best single property management software, property management accounting software, and property management automation, so we won’t get in-depth about it here.

 The market has dozens of excellent solutions, and property managers are fantastic at sharing their knowledge.
 The software helps support client management, maintenance workflows, payment processes, resident relationships, and more.